 Our software license agreements typically contain provisions permitting the customer to become a party to, or a beneficiary of, a source code escrow agreement under which we place the proprietary source code for our products in escrow with a third party.
 Under these escrow agreements, the source code to the applicable product may be released to the customer, typically for its use to maintain, modify and enhance the product, upon the occurrence of specified events, such as our filing for bankruptcy, discontinuance of our maintenance services and breaching our representations, warranties or covenants of our agreements with our customers.
-Additions to request access to our source code upon demand.
+Additionally, in some cases, customers have the right to request access to our source code upon demand.
 Some of our customers have obtained the source code for certain of our products by exercising this right, and others may do so in the future.